Robert E. Kraut: Technology and conversation

 Since 1979, Kraut has been examining how pairs coordinate their conversation because it has been shown that working in the same location enhances collaboration, which improves communication efficiency.

-Recently, he, Susan R. Fussell, Susan Brennan, and Darren Gergle are looking into how a shared visual space influences collaboration, how the usefulness of visual information interacts with tasks, and identify ways to build communication systems for remote collaborative work.
+His research with Susan R. Fussell, Susan Brennan, and Darren Gergle looked into how a shared visual space influences collaboration, how the usefulness of visual information interacts with tasks, and identify ways to build communication systems for remote collaborative work.

 Managing Attention

 Economic markets are the social institution for fairly allocating scarce resources.
 In this area of research, Kraut wants to find out how to align the intuition that markets for attention with those who are sending and receiving the information.
 He also wants to be able to test the markets.
 Kraut has been working with Jim Morris, Shyam Sunder, and Rahul Telang on this research.
 They acknowledged that groups can only collaborate effectively if they are communicating spontaneously and informally.
 However, interruptions may cause them to be less productive.
 Laura Dabbish and Kraut are working towards finding ways to manage interruptions more efficiently in order to decrease disruption.

 In 1979, Dr. Kraut and his Cornell psychology colleague Robert E. Johnston published an article studying smiling behavior among bowlers, hockey fans, and pedestrians.
 Their findings suggested that smiling emerges in response to social motivations rather than emotional experience and serves an important role in nonverbal communication.
 Although it substantiated theories in the emerging field of evolutionary psychology, Wisconsin Senator William Proxmire identified this federally sponsored research as an instance of wasteful government spending and highlighted it in March 1980 with a "Golden Fleece Award".